Logo Futurismo

 Marco Medeiros | The beautiful Ilhéu de Vila Franca in São Miguel island

-Ilhéu de Vila Franca is not only some beach of the Azores, nor just a Nature reserve.
+Ilhéu de Vila Franca is not only a beach of the Azores, but also a Nature reserve.
 It is much more than that — a little paradise.
-It is nowadays one of the most popular tourist attractions in the summer but served different purposes throughout time.
+It is nowadays one of the most popular tourist attractions in the summer, but it has served different purposes throughout time.
+The romantic islet is also known as the Princess Ring due to its perfectly round shape that resembles a ring.
+Let’s see together the origins of the islet and its story.

 Alexandre Balas | Ilhéu de Vila Franca seen from the sky